GianisTsol/python-p2p/README.md

 ## Issues
 - mostly security.
 Do not use this for production, only fiddling around.
   I am not responsible if you get hacked because of security vulnerabillities here.

+## Commands

+- `msg` - send a message to all other connected peers.
+- `req`- request a file by hash
+- `refresh` - refresh all files in content/ directory and get their hashes to share wit ohers.
+This hash is used above.
+- `peers` - Get a list of known peers and connected peers.
+Also their last ping.
+- `connect` - The most importsnt command.
+Use `connect [someip]` to connect to a node and join the network.
+- `debug` - Toggles debug mode.
+I suggest you leave this on to debug issues.
+- `exit` - Stop all threadsand exit.

+If this project gets enough stars Ill work on it and implement more features and security.